Table of Contents

 Introduction to Chili Spices

-Chili peppers have been around for centuries, originating in the Americas and now cultivated worldwide.
-They’re not only a staple in many cuisines but also a symbol of cultural identity and tradition.
-The best chili spices offer more than just heat—they bring depth, complexity, and a burst of flavor that can make your food unforgettable.
+Chili peppers have been cultivated for centuries, originating in the Americas and now grown worldwide.
+According to the National Institutes of Health (NIH), chili peppers contain capsaicin which provides both flavor and health benefits.
+The best chili spices offer more than just heat—they bring depth, complexity, and a burst of flavor that can transform your dishes.

 Types of Chili Spices and Their Heat Levels